maptime/eugene/_posts/2020-03-10-smacktime.md

 ![](https://raw.githubusercontent.com/maptime/eugene/gh-pages/img/MaptimeEUG_Spring2020.png)

 Come hang out with map minded people and bring your draft maps for others to critique and gently smack with positive suggestions! :)
+Also check what we have lined up for this spring!

 [Follow the smackening on our Twitter](https://www.twitter.com/maptimeeug)